golemfactory/dapp-manager/README.md

 tutorial and ensure that your `yagna` is up and running.
 Only the first part of this tutorial is required - you don't need to run the blender example.

-Most importantly, make sure you have set the `YAGNA_APPKEY` in your evironment.
+Most importantly, make sure you have set the `YAGNA_APPKEY` in your environment.

 ### Python environment